jessezalasky/jessezalasky.github.io/_projects/raleys.md

 order: 1
 description: "Check out some of the projects I worked on in my time at Raley's!"
 permalink: /creative-portfolio/raleys
 summary: "Raley's is all about nourishing its customers.
-Without the right messaging, they could just be another grocery chain.
+Without the right messaging and creative brand strategy, they could just be another grocery chain.
 I've had the opportunity to deploy a new website and write mountains of copy for digital and print to help the Raley's brand flourish."
 category: project
 What I Do:
   - Copywriting